-The folks at the Boston City Archives wonder if you can place this photo of a school for learning how to pluck the guitar, banjo and mandolin.
+The folks at the Boston City Archives wonder if you can place this scene.
+See it larger.

 Three years ago, the streets, trains and parks of the Boston area were largely empty, as people stayed home as the pandemic exploded.
 Photographers across the region, though, did venture out to chronicle the newly formed voids.